PramodKumarYadav/PesterCI/readme.md

 Covered 100.00% of 4 analyzed commands in 1 file.
 PS D:\PesterCI>

-#  It did not work with new version of pester and new version of powershell
+# What doesn't work

-PS D:\PesterCI> $psversiontable
+It did not work with new version of pester and new version of powershell PS D:\PesterCI> $psversiontable